Setting up a new project using Pimlico¶

 This guide steps through the basic setup of your project.
 You don’t have to do everything exactly as suggested here, but it’s a good starting point and follows Pimlico’s recommended procedures.
 It steps through the setup for a very basic pipeline.

 Pimlico needs you to specify certain parameters regarding your local system.
-In the simplest case, this is just

 a file in your home directory called